VamshiKrishnaKatika/Sales-and-Revenue-Insights-Dashboard/README.md

 # Sales and Revenue Insights Dashboard
-# Power BI Dashboards Overview

-This repository contains Power BI dashboards that visualize various business metrics and performance indicators.
+This repository contains Sales and Revenue Insights Dashboard that visualize various business metrics and performance indicators.

 Orchestrated automated **ETL workflows** using **Power Query**, reducing data processing time by 25%.